smatechnologies/ibm-i-agent-docs/docs/restricted-mode/operations.md

 20. Press <**Enter**> to perform an update to the restricted mode user profile and data area.
 The display will return to the environment library list and should display the following message text on the bottom line of the display: Updates to SMASAV user profile and RSTENVIRON data area completed normally
 21. Press <**F12**> (Cancel) or <**F3**> (Exit) to return to the menu.
-22. Complete the configuration of a Job Definition for a Restricted Mode Job in the OpCon/xps Enterprise Manager (EM), as described below.
+22. Complete the configuration of a Job Definition for a Restricted Mode Job in the OpCon Enterprise Manager (EM), as described below.

 ## Special Instructions for Restricted Mode Scripts

-Restricted Mode operations require that certain steps be included in a Script to enable the automatic restoration of a normal system state and the automatic recovery of LSAM communications with OpCon/xps.
+Restricted Mode operations require that certain steps be included in a Script to enable the automatic restoration of a normal system state and the automatic recovery of LSAM communications with OpCon.
 In addition to the required steps, there is also an optional reserved Script Action code that may be used for user-defined actions to be performed should a Script fail during its execution.
 This section also explains what the system will do in case a Script should fail to execute normally.

 ### Steps Required in a Restricted Mode Script